La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - ne'u:
   - definitions:
     - 1:
+      - type: absolute or relative directions based on a compass or similar frame of reference
       - definition: south of: Indicates that the event happens to the south of the speaker or the origin point.
 - du'a:
   - definitions:
     - 1:
+      - type: absolute or relative directions based on a compass or similar frame of reference
       - definition: east of: Indicates that the event happens to the east of the speaker or the origin point.
 - vu'a:
   - definitions:
     - 1:
+      - type: absolute or relative directions based on a compass or similar frame of reference
       - definition: west of: Indicates that the event happens to the west of the speaker or the origin point.

 ## A